agi-now/docs/docs/world_model.md

 }
 ```

-It is usually possible to find the value of a field by having the values of other fields.
-For example it is possible to find the persons full name from first and last name.
-Or we can calculate the birth date from age and current date.
-This is implemented via something that is called "field getters".
+Often, one can deduce the value of a particular field by analyzing other fields.
+For instance, one can ascertain a person's full name by combining their first and last names, or infer the birth date from their age combined with the current date.
+Such extrapolations are facilitated through mechanisms known as "field getters".

 ## Field Getters

-In the knowledge base the fields of a concept are connected to the tasks that can be called to calculate the value of a field, given that the required input fields are present or can be calculated.
+Within the knowledge base, a concept's fields are interlinked with tasks.
+These tasks can compute a field's value, provided the necessary input fields are either available or can be derived.

 ..IMAGE GOES HERE..

-In this image we have a concept of a "Human" and three fields - "first_name", "last_name" and "full_name".
-The field "full_name" has a getter that will be called if we need the value of this field and the fields "first_name" and "last_name" are set.
+The accompanying image illustrates a concept, "Human", with three fields: "first_name", "last_name", and "full_name".
+The "full_name" field has an associated getter that is activated when its value is sought, and both the "first_name" and "last_name" fields are populated.

-Each entity has a unique concept associated with it.
-This is required because we want to have a unique idea for each concept to be able to think about them separately.
-Imagine two white pawns on a chess board.
-Even though they are both of the "Pawn" concept, they are distinct in our heads, so we need to assign each one a unique concept that is a child of "Pawn" (actually PawnInstance, but let's simply for this example).
-This unique concepts will allow us to create knowledge about each pawn sepearately.
-Without them we would be only able to represent knowledge about pawns in general.
+Each entity possesses a unique, affiliated concept.
+This is pivotal because it is imperative to distinguish between concepts, allowing for individual contemplation.
+Consider two identical white pawns on a chessboard.
+Despite both belonging to the "Pawn" concept, they are distinct entities.
+Thus, we attribute a unique concept to each, derived from "Pawn" (for simplicity, let's call it PawnInstance).
+These distinct concepts enable the formulation of specific knowledge about each pawn.
+Without this differentiation, knowledge would be limited to generic information about pawns.